 The role played by the changes in wetland extent in explaining the LGM-PI difference in emissions is weak in the two models (Figs. 3 and 5).
 Thus, the impact of the additional complexity of the hydrological scheme employed in ORCHIDEE-WET compared to in SDGVM has only a limited effect on the LGM-PI difference in CH4 emissions.
-The change in wetland extent between LGM and PI is partially due to the change in both continental ice sheets (decrease of land area available for wetlands) and continental shelves (increase in land area available for wetlands); which are named "geographic effects" in Weber et al. (2010).
+The change in wetland extent between LGM and PI is partially due to the change in both continental ice sheets (decrease of land area available for wetlands) and continental shelves (increase in land area available for wetlands), which are named "geographic effects" in Weber et al. (2010).
 The contribution of the "geographic effects" to the change in emission is close in the two models.
-Indeed, the gain of emissions during PI over areas covered by continental ice-sheets during LGM is 16 and 19 Tg yr-1 for SDGVM and ORCHIDEE, respectively.
+Indeed, the gain of emissions during PI over areas covered by continental ice-sheets during LGM is 16 and $19 \text{ Tg yr}^{-1}$ for SDGVM and ORCHIDEE, respectively.
 In the same way, the loss of emissions during PI due to shrinking continental shelves area (higher sea level) is of 13 and 11 Tg yr-1 for SDGVM and ORCHIDEE, respectively.
 These effects nearly oppose each other, and together do not contribute to the global difference between the two models.
+However, the simple treatment used to estimate the subgrid topography of the new land surface during the LGM (i.e. the extrapolation from nearby land grid cells) does not allow a comprehensive analysis of the role of coastal shelf regions in LGM-PI wetland CH4 emissions.